TL;DR Come for the hype, stay for the confidence.

 Stage Two: Obsession

 It’s inevitable that you soon get your first sensible pull request which could take a few weeks of the fun process of contributing.
-Important lesson here is how to be more careful, after all.
-Objective C still scares sometimes, but it doesn’t look weird anymore, rather looks a pragmatic, including patterns, paradigms, idioms which were formed over the decades.
+An important lesson here is how to be more careful, after all.
+Objective C may scare people sometimes, but after a month it doesn’t look weird anymore, rather looks like a pragmatic language, full of patterns, paradigms, idioms that were formed over the last decade.
 It’s a new, unknown language which could teach you a lot and refresh sweet memories of pure C. And there is Swift waiting for you.

 You are full of energy.
 You want to apply somehow your previous experience from JS world.
 Why ObjC doesn’t have a popular linters like